-Gather information on program costs.
-Know what is included in your fees, and what additional costs you may need to pay after arrival (bed linens, personal care).

-- Determine how much you and your support network are willing to budget for discretionary expenses (travel, entertainment, laundry, etc.). - Expect some items to be more expensive abroad.
+- Gather information on program costs.
+Know what is included in your fees, and what additional costs you may need to pay after arrival (bed linens, personal care). - Determine how much you and your support network are willing to budget for discretionary expenses (travel, entertainment, laundry, etc.). - Expect some items to be more expensive abroad.
 This may include food, books, electronics, and clothing. - Check the exchange rate and guidebooks for your host country.
 Guidebooks typically list costs for accommodations, transportation, entrance fees, and other items that will help you estimate for personal travel. - Look for ways to cut costs.
 Evaluate your personal spending habits and where you are willing to cut back to afford other things while abroad.

-Travel/Immigration Documents
+Travel Authorization Documents

+Travel authorizations have different names, such as visas, residence permits and electronic travel authorizations, and permit individuals to enter a foreign country.
 Some students may need to obtain a visa, some may be required to obtain a residency permit, and others may not need immigration documents as these requirements vary by country.
 Students can consult https://travel.state.gov/ to learn more about entry requirements.